 Number of Refugees Expected in Oklahoma

-The latest confirmed reports from Catholic Charities reflect that we are expecting 1,800 Afghan refugees to arrive in Oklahoma which will make us the state with the 3rd highest number of Afghan refugees coming into the United States at this time.
+Oklahoma is the state with the 3rd highest number of Afghan refugees coming into the United States that have been resettled by Catholic Charities with assistance from CAIR Oklahoma, The Spero Project, and many others.
 Read the following in-depth article from Oklahoma Watch on How Oklahoma is Preparing for Arrival of Afghan Refugees.

 Donate to Support Afghan Refugees

-All funds received through this campaign will go to directly support Afghan refugees including but not limited to purchasing items for our Refugee Welcome Kits, providing Welcome Meals, and providing free legal service for adjustment of immigration status and filing.
+All funds received through this campaign will go to directly support Afghan refugees including, but not limited to, purchasing high-demand items for our Refugee Resource Center and providing free legal services for adjustment of immigration status and filing.